Roadmap Program

 Participants can also enter our Passport and Rural & Remote Conference Paid Registration contests.

-NOTE: The Roadmap Program is only open to Students and Residents who are active SMA Members.
+NOTE: The Roadmap Program is only open to students and residents who are active SMA members.
 If you are not a member but would like to sign up or renew your membership, contact membership@sma.sk.ca or phone 306-244-2196 or 1-800-667-3781 (within Sask.).

-Upcoming Roadmap Events & Tours
+2026 Roadmap Events & Tours

 Passport Contest